 However, as far as Suffolk is concerned, it's worth pointing out that these weren't all big hotels, in some cases they were small family B&B's with as little as two or three rooms, all willing to take in hospital patients or in some cases isolating NHS workers or even homeless people off the street.

 To recognise their commitment, participating hotels, guest houses and B&B’s that agreed to allow their properties to be used by the NHS are entitled to carry this badge.

 NOT FOR NOW BUT STILL PLANNING FOR THE FUTURE

 After weeks of intense work, the Forum had the incredibly disappointing news that the Hotels For Hospitals initiative wasn’t going to be progressed.
 Instead, care homes would be used for those discharged from hospital.

 In a statement, the NHS health board explained: “We have now been given a clear ‘steer’ from central government regarding additional bed capacity for patients that need to be discharged from a hospital setting.
 The bed space which we are able to purchase for our population should be in a care, residential or nursing homes, community hospitals or in patients own homes with support from carers.”

-Not to be deterred, The Forum will continue to push for the preliminary work to be completed, so that if the need arises in the future, the hotels are able to quickly and safely step up and repurpose to deliver a Hotels for Hospitals model.
+This was precisely the sort of thing the forum wanted to try and prevent.
+Not to be deterred, The Forum stands ready, so that if the need arises again in the future, our hotels are able to quickly and safely step up and repurpose to deliver a Hotels for Hospitals model.